Short-term TEFL jobs and summer TEFL jobs

 Many jobs teaching English abroad require a year-long contract, or sometimes longer.
 Most of the time, if you are going to move to another country, you’ll want to stay for at least a year.
 However, we’ve all been in those situations where we want or need temporary work – just a short-term job teaching English abroad.
-Here are some suggestions on short-term TEFL jobs.
+There are many different options for this, from

 Short-term jobs teaching English for Westgate Japan